lllyasviel/LuminaBrush/README.md

 The framework is a two-stage method: one stage to convert an image to a "uniformly-lit" appearance, and another stage to generate the illumination effect with user scribbles.

+# Notes

+2025 May 01: The huggingface space in under maintenance now ...

 # Demos

 LuminaBrush is currently based on Flux.